nervosnetwork/ckb-explorer-frontend/README.md

 ### Prerequisite

-- Node.js 11.10 or later
+- Node: install version 11.10 or greater.
+- Yarn: See [Yarn website for installation instructions](https://yarnpkg.com/lang/en/docs/install/). (needs 1.13.0 or greater).
+- A fork of the repo (for any contributions).
+- A clone of the `ckb-explorer-frontend` repo.

 ### Edit .env file

-You need to edit .env.develop to set your own api url as ckb explorder server.
+You need to edit .env.develop and .env.production to set your own api url as ckb explorer server.

 ```shell
 REACT_APP_API_URL = 'http://your-api-url'   # Set your own api url